iCliniq logo

 • Waking up with a sudden black eye usually means an accidental eye or facial injury the day before.

-• If no injury is remembered and the eye turns black overnight, consult a doctor, as it could indicate a more serious issue.
+• If no injury is remembered and the eye turns black overnight, consult a doctor, which could indicate a more serious issue.

 How Black Eyes Be Diagnosed?

-Initially, on visiting the physician, he or she will question basic details followed by the details of the injury like how and when it occurred.
-Then, the vision will be tested by using light and asked to follow the doctor’s finger with the eyes.
+Initially, upon visiting the physician, he or she will question the basic details, followed by the details of the injury, such as how and when it occurred.
+Then, the vision will be tested using light and asked to follow the doctor’s finger with the eyes.

 Yes, many conditions suspected to be associated with black eyes are mentioned below: